-Claim: Tidy Cats Lightweight cat litter is causing respiratory distress in cats.
+Tidy Cats Lightweight brand cat litter causes breathing problems in cats.

 Hearing cats experiencing severe respiratory issues and death from usage of Tidy Cats Lightweight Litter.

 I believe Tidy Cat lightweight litter either caused my cats death or contributed to it.
 She was 19 years old and had never been sick in her life.
 About 6 months ago or a little longer we started using this litter and about 4 months ago she started having breathing issues.
 After many trips to the vet and a lot of money spent we finally had to put her down about 3 weeks ago.
 The day we were taking her for her final trip to the vet we noticed that her feet were caked with this litter.
 Not only that but it was on her stomach.
 Also every place she had been laying for the past month was coated in cat litter as well.